Mick235711/Beijing-Subway-Tools/docs/specification.md

 - For `circle`, can be either `r` or both `rx` and `ry` (for ellipse, in this case `radius` and `transfer_radius` must be 2-tuples).
 - For `rectangle`, must be `w` and `h`.
 Optionally `r` can be included to indicate rounded corners.

+For each station's coordinate specification, it is also possible to specify `path_coords` field to indicate that this coordinates should be used instead when drawing paths.

 # Fare Rule Specification Format
 This specification describes the key-values within `fare_rules.json5`.